zemian/zemian.github.io/src/blog/2021/04-17_trust-ssl-cert-on-macos.md

 ---
-title: How to Trust a Self-Signed SSL certificate on MacOS
+title: How to Trust a Self-Signed SSL Certificate on MacOS
 date: 2021-04-17
 tags:
 - macos